maxiepax/go-via/README.md

 Known issue: When booting a host, it will request mboot.efi and successfully load it, however says it fails to load boot.cfg.
 Logs will show that it actually never requested boot.cfg.
 Workaround: Just reboot the host, eventually it magically starts working.

-Known issue: when you press re-image, button does not change state to disabled.
-Workaround: It does initiate the host to be re-imaged, if you open the developer tools and check console log, you will see that the database has been updated.
-Just reboot the host to be re-imaged and it will work.

 Todo
 -----

 - [x] Fix progress bar when re-imaging hosts
-- [] Fix re-image button so that it shows disabled once re-image has been initiated
+- [x] Fix re-image button so that it shows disabled once re-image has been initiated
-- [] Fix log interface in UI so that logs can be viewed live
+- [x] Fix log interface in UI so that logs can be viewed live
-- [] Add on/off options to parts of default ks.cfg
+- [/] Add post-deployment configuration.
-- [] Add support for custom ks.cfg based on Group and Host
+- [x] Add support for custom ks.cfg based on Group and Host
 - [] Add more backend protection to not being able to remove Image/Groups/Pools that are in use by objects.
-- [] Enhance default ks.cfg more, while still being secureboot compatible.
+- [x] Enhance default ks.cfg more, while still being secureboot compatible. - note: ks.cfg is not really possible with secureboot, added option to do post-config via SOAP API instead.